Ancient genomes trace the origin and decline of the Scythians

-Category: Environment Hits: 1Generally thought of as fierce horse-warriors, the Scythians were a multitude of Iron Age cultures who ruled the Eurasian steppe, playing a major role in Eurasian history.
+Category: Environment Hits: 9Generally thought of as fierce horse-warriors, the Scythians were a multitude of Iron Age cultures who ruled the Eurasian steppe, playing a major role in Eurasian history.
 A new study analyzes genome-wide data for 111 ancient individuals spanning the Central Asian Steppe from the first millennia BCE and CE.
 The results reveal new insights into the genetic events associated with the origins, development and decline of the steppe's legendary Scythians.

 Read more https://www.sciencedaily.com/releases/2021/03/210326151352.htm